WhenMoon-afk/eleanor-chen-effect/report/eleanor-chen-effect-report.md

 The model's outputs are not random but follow strong statistical patterns learned during training.
 The apparent creativity comes from the complexity of these patterns rather than true originality or randomness.

-The simulated examples further confirm this deterministic nature - even when attempting to create different outputs, key patterns persist in structure, character attributes, and motifs.
+Our expanded dataset of ten genuine examples further confirms this deterministic nature.
+Even across more instances, key patterns persist in character names, narrative structures, and motifs.

 ### 4.3 Character Archetypes